 - 1 TBS Extra Virgin Olive Oil

-- Meanwhile, drain the cucumbers: Place cucumbers in a sieve and toss with ¼ teaspoon salt.
-Set sieve over another bowl to catch liquid, transfer to the refrigerator and allow to drain for 2-3 hours.
-When done draining, transfer cucumbers to a clean kitchen towel and squeeze out as much liquid as you can.
+- Drain the cucumbers: Place the grated cucumbers in a sieve and toss with ¼ teaspoon salt.
+Set the sieve over another bowl to catch the liquid and then transfer the cucumbers to the refrigerator and allow to drain for 2-3 hours.
+When done draining, transfer the cucumbers to a clean kitchen towel and squeeze out as much liquid as you can.

-- Transfer chickpeas to the bowl of a food processor.
-Add cloves of garlic and 1 tablespoon of chickpea cooking liquid.
+- Start Hummus: Add the cooked chickpeas to the bowl of a food processor.
+Then add the cloves of garlic and 1 tablespoon of chickpea liquid (aquafaba).
 Process until chickpeas resemble wet sand, about 2 minutes, stopping to scrape down the sides of bowl as needed.

-*Fage yogurt is strained, so your hummus won’t end up watery.
-You can substitute Greek yogurt or sour cream, but be sure to place it in a cheesecloth (or paper towel) lined sieve, set it in a bowl and let it strain for at least 30 minutes, up to 4 hours in the refrigerator.
+- Greek yogurt is strained, so your hummus won’t end up watery.
+You can substitute regular yogurt or sour cream, but be sure to place it in a cheesecloth (or paper towel) lined sieve, set it in a bowl and let it strain for at least 30 minutes, up to 4 hours in the refrigerator.

-*I used about 7 tablespoons of chickpea cooking liquid. *Nutritional Information does not include garnishes.
+- I use about 7 tablespoons of chickpea cooking liquid.